-Coursework taken at a United States institutionally accredited institution of higher education taught in a language other than English may be used for Cal-GETC.
+Coursework taken at an institution of higher education accredited by an ICAS-approved accreditor taught in a language other than English may be used for Cal-GETC.
 However, course outlines must be submitted for review in English.

 Exception: Courses in Cal-GETC Area 1 (English Composition, Critical Thinking and Composition, and Oral Communication) must be delivered in English.